drogue-iot/drogue-cloud/CONTRIBUTING.md

 * Run `cargo check`
 * Run `cargo clippy`

 The `clippy` checks should be seen as *suggestions*.
-Take a look at them, I some cases you will learn something new.
+Take a look at them, in some cases you will learn something new.
 If it sounds reasonable, it might be wise to fix it.
 Maybe it flags files you didn't even touch.
 In this case just ignore them, was we might not have fixed all the clippy suggestions ourselves.